Heyday's Guide to Research Strategies and When to Use Them

-The right research saves time, and it also makes for great outcomes, whether that’s a great product, a vital piece of journalism, or compelling marketing content.
+The right research saves time, helps you limit the effects of infobesity, and also makes for great outcomes, whether that’s a great product, a vital piece of journalism, or academic research for a PhD.
 But to get the right research, you need the right research strategies, and you need to know how to use them.
 Different strategies are optimized for different needs and results.

 The web trawl

 A web trawl is a research strategy in which you make a few search engine queries, seek out some credible sources, and fall down several research rabbit holes.
 It’s perhaps the most familiar research strategy on the planet.

 A web trawl will almost always begin with Google searches but should encompass all kinds of search platforms dedicated to surfacing different kinds of material.
 For instance, trawling Google Scholar and Taylor & Francis provides great academic resources.
 Trawling subreddits can lead you to unique market insights and otherwise hard-to-reach communities.
 The aim of a research trawl is to find publications, papers, and data sources to build up a basis for your research.

 While simple, a web trawl is great for building a general picture of your research topic before committing yourself to additional strategies.
 For instance, a market researcher might use this research strategy to discover existing trends in their sector.
 A content marketer, on the other hand, can web trawl to discover what content is already out there and what needs that content is or isn’t addressing.

 When to use it: